The city centre – the old town

-The mild climate, the crystal-clear water, the delicate scents of the Mediterranean vegetation invite the tourist to spend a pleasant and relaxing holiday.
+The mild climate, the crystal-clear water, the delicate scents of the Mediterranean vegetation invite the visitors to spend a pleasant and relaxing holiday.

 Alghero: images of Sardinia

 Enclosed by the seawalls, this is a tightly knit enclave of shady cobbled streets.
 Below, the marina and long, sandy beaches curve away to the north.
-Presiding over a Spanish atmosphere, a hangover of the city’s past as a Catalan colony.
-Even today, after more than three centuries, a form of Catalan (Algherese) is still spoken, and street signs and public places are often written in both Catalan and Italian.
+Presiding over a Spanish atmosphere, even today, after more than three centuries, a form of Catalan (algueres) is still spoken, and street signs and public places are often written in both Catalan and Italian.